Common Names

 Herb-Drug Interactions

 Anticoagulants: Dong quai may have additive anticoagulant effect (21).
-However, such effect appears to be limited in a human study (44).
+However, this appears to be limited in a human study (44).

 Cytochrome P450 substrates: Prolonged use of dong quai can induce CYP3A4 by activating pregnane X receptor (36).
 This may reduce the blood levels and effectiveness of substrate drugs.
 Clinical relevance is not known.